datawire/ambassador-docs/docs/edge-stack/4.0-preview/install/quickstart.md

 - [What's next?][]
 </div>

-Get up and running swiftly with $productName$ through this comprehensive quick start guide. $productName$, is built on [Envoy Gateway][] and enhances its [Kubernetes][]-native API Gateway capabilities by providing advanced security and protection features.
+Get up and running swiftly with $productName$ through this comprehensive quick-start guide. $productName$ is built on [Envoy Gateway][] and enhances its [Kubernetes][]-native API Gateway capabilities by providing advanced security and protection features.
 Trusted by some of the largest Kubernetes deployments worldwide, $productName$ simplifies the process of ensuring the safety of your services with systems including Web Application Firewalls and a wide array of authentication options (OAuth2, OIDC, JWT, Single Sign-On, etc.).
-Envoy Gateway is used as the core for $productName$ much like [Emissary-ingress][] was in prior versions to handle directing traffic to your applications and services while supporting many different traffic types and routing options.
+Envoy Gateway is used as the core for $productName$, much like [Emissary-ingress][] was in prior versions to handle directing traffic to your applications and services while supporting many different traffic types and routing options.

 ## 1. Installation

 We'll start by installing $productName$ into your cluster.
 This will install both $productName$ and [Envoy Gateway][] into your cluster.
-For more information about installation options you can refer to the [Helm install][] and [manual install][] pages.

-**We recommend using Helm** but there are other options below to choose from.
+**We recommend using Helm**, but there are other options below to choose from.

 <GettingStartedEdgeStack4PreviewTabs version="$version$" chartVersion="$chartVersion$" />